osxmidi/LinVst-X/README.md

 See the convert folder Notes on how to make the linvstx.so renaming conversion utilities.

-The LinVst-X server can be preloaded
+LinVst-X server details.

-wine /usr/bin/lin-vst-server-x.exe.so for 64 bit plugins

-wine /usr/bin/lin-vst-server-x32.exe.so for 32 bit plugins
+The LinVst-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst server continues to run and further plugin loading can occur faster than with LinVst.

 The LinVst-X server can be killed

-To kill the server (when no plugins are loaded) get the pid(s) of lin-vst-server
+To kill the server (when no plugins are loaded) get the pid of the lin-vst-server

 pgrep lin-vst